LeoCode456/AppointmentReservationService/README.md

 Improvements prior to production push:

-Implement database functions to data.
+Implement database and functions.

-Mapp provider and client objects.
+Map provider and client objects.

 Convert fuctions to async.